manubange/Spiral_test/README.md

 Matlab Code for the SpiralBeta paper.
-The main functions are fun_determineThresh.m and fun_betaBurstFeatures.m.
+The main functions are determineThresh.m and betaBurstFeatures.m.

 ## Installation guide